MDSUMONALI-1/suzuki-bike-client/README.md

 live site:https://suzuki-bikes.web.app/

 Home page will have a header (simple navbar), banner, products, reviews, and footer.
 On the home page, the products will have a maximum of 6 items/products.
 You can put one or more products in a row based on your design.
 Each product should have a relevant name, image, short description, add a purchase or buy now button.
-If a user clicks on the purchase or buy now button it will take the user to the purchase page. -c
+If a user clicks on the purchase or buy now button it will take the user to the purchase page. -sc

 Add one extra section in the home page in addition to the 5 sections mentioned above.-c